Sir Richard Griffith, 1st Baronet: Biography

 In 1799 he obtained a commission in the Royal Irish Artillery, but a year later, when the corps was incorporated with that of Great Britain, he retired, and devoted his attention to civil engineering and mining.
 He studied chemistry, mineralogy and mining for two years in London under William Nicholson, and afterwards examined the mining districts in various parts of England, Wales and Scotland.

 While in Cornwall he discovered ores of nickel and cobalt in material that had been rejected as worthless.
-He completed his studies under Robert Jameson and others at Edinburgh, was elected a Fellow of the Royal Society of Edinburgh in 1807, a member of the newly established Geological Society of London in 1808, and in the same year, he returned to Ireland.
+He completed his studies under Robert Jameson and others at Edinburgh, was elected a Fellow of the Royal Society of Edinburgh in 1807, a member of the newly established Geological Society of London in 1808, and the same year, he returned to Ireland.

 In 1809, he was appointed by the commissioners to inquire into the nature and extent of the bogs in Ireland, and the means of improving them.
 In 1812 he was elected Professor of Geology and Mining Engineer to the Royal Dublin Society.
 Shortly afterwards he expressed his intention of preparing a geological map of Ireland.
 During subsequent years he made many surveys and issued many reports on mineral districts in Ireland, and these formed the foundation of his first geological map of the country (1815).
 He also succeeded Dr. Richard Kirwan as government inspector of mines in Ireland.
-In 1822 Griffith became engineer of public works in Cork, Kerry and Limerick, and was occupied until 1830 in repairing old roads and in laying out many miles of new roads in some of the most inaccessible parts of the country.
+In 1822 Griffith became an engineer of public works in counties Cork, Kerry and Limerick, and was occupied until 1830 in repairing old roads and laying out many miles of new roads in some of the most inaccessible parts of the country.